mckonelab/echemex/README.md

 plt.ylabel('j [mA/cm$^2$]')
 plt.legend()
 ```
-Units are output as follows: Volts in V vs. Ref, current in mA, current density in mA/cm<sup>2</sup>.
+Units are output as follows: Volts in V vs. Ref, current in mA, current density in mA/cm<sup>2</sup>, and time in seconds.